dsuh93/Rails-2-Study-guide/study_guide.rb/W7D1 notes.md

         # this will run whenever we instantiate a User object
         # that could happen because we're creating a new record,
         # or because we pulled one out of the db
-        # that's why we use conidtional assignment
+        # that's why we use conditional assignment
         self.session_token ||= self.class.generate_session_token
     end